When it comes to outdoor smoking, there’s nothing more important than good temperature control.

 Many modern BBQ smokers do come with inbuilt thermometers, but a lot of these have been proven to be unreliable and can even read up to 50F off the mark.

 I recommend getting a dedicated thermometer instead.
-Dual probe models are great because they offer you a reading on the chamber’s temperature, as well as a reading on your meat’s internal temperature so that you know exactly when your food is done.
+Dual probe models are great because they offer you two readings.
+One for the chamber’s ambient temperature, and the other for your meat’s internal temperature.

-I know this might seem a bit overly academic and dull, but if you are new to smoking, or using a new smoker, then it is well worth the effort of noting down how long your smoker takes to warm up, and how temperatures react, even to small adjustments to the vents.
+I know this sounds tedious and boring, but if this is your first time using your smoker, it is well worth the effort of taking notes.
+Pay attention to how long your smoker takes to warm up, and how it reacts to small adjustments to the vents.

 Smoke colors can vary wildly with grilling and smoking, but with both the kind of smoke that we want to see if blue, almost translucent smoke.